openpnp/openpnp/gui/src/main/resources/icons/README.md

 * delete.png

  Delete an object from the list.
 Document with a X mark?

+* two-point-locate.png

+ Use two points to define the location and rotation of an object.

+* feed.png

+ Command the selected feeder to perform a feed operation.

+* show.png

+ Show an outline of the part for the selected feeder in the camera view.